farambis/StatCompare-Whiz/markdown/dependent_parametric.md

 i.e., that the population trimmed mean of difference scores is equal to 0.
 Thus, the $\mu_t$ of interest is $\mu_{tD}$ and $\mu_0$ is simply set to 0 per default.

-A key difference between means and trimmed means is that while $\mu_D = \mu_b - \mu_a$, (if $D = X_b - X_a$), $\mu_{tD} \neq \mu_{tb} - mu_{ta}$ under general conditions (Wilcox, 2017a, p.
+A key difference between means and trimmed means is that while $\mu_D = \mu_b - \mu_a$, (if $D = X_b - X_a$), $\mu_{tD} \neq \mu_{t,\,b} - mu_{t,\,a}$ under general conditions (Wilcox, 2017a, p.
 212).
 Thus, the dependent Student's t-test is suited both for assessing whether the population mean of difference scores is equal to 0, as well as for assessing whether the population means of two dependent groups are identical (Wilcox, 2017b, p.
 354).
 Conversely, the Tukey-McLaughlin test implemented is only suited for assessing whether the population trimmed mean of difference scores is equal to 0 and not suited to assess whether the population trimmed means of two dependent groups are qual (Wilcox, 2017b, p.
 358).
 The latter null hypothesis is given by $Eq.(DGH 3)$ and can be tested with the dependent samples Yuen's t-test as given below.

 $Eq.(DgH 2.2)$ can be of interest, for example, if a study intends to assess the changes within participants, e.g., the changes in a depression score after a novel treatment (Wilcox, 2017b, p.
 358).
 Testing $Eq.(DGH 2.2)$ is appropriate, since it allows to appraise whether the average change within individuals is significantly different from 0.